JacobMoeller/AutoGrader/README.md

 > See wiki for modified commands for set-up in lab or production mode.

 This should create images (viewed with `docker images`), *django:dev* and *mysql:dev*.

+#### Superuser Credentials (on the demo machine):
+>*user*=admin1, *password*=password

 #### To Run:
 After building, for development mode:
 ```
 docker-compose up -d
 ```
 > The `-d` flag runs in detached mode so you can use the same terminal and have the containers running.
-If you wish to see the server output, remove the flag.
+If you wish to see the server output (for initial set-up or if you aren't sure if something is working), remove the flag.

+In Windows you will need to run `docker-compose up db` first, most likely, since the django container can build before mysql finishes.

 This will create running containers (view with `docker ps`) *django_dev* and *mysql_dev*.